neondatabase/website/content/docs/introduction/usage-metrics.md

 If you're looking to control your storage costs, you might start by deleting old data from your tables, which reduces the data size you're billed for going forward.
 Since, in typical Postgres operations, deleted tuples are not physically removed until a vacuum is performed, you might then run `VACUUM`, expecting to see a further reduction in the `Data size` reported in the Console &#8212; but you don't see the expected decrease.

-### Why no reduction?
+**Why no reduction?**

-In Postgres, `VACUUM` doesn't reduce your storage size.
+In Postgres, [VACUUM](https://www.postgresql.org/docs/current/sql-vacuum.html) doesn't reduce your storage size.
 Intead, it marks the deleted space in the table for reuse, meaning future data can fill that space without increasing data size.
 While, `VACUUM` by itself won't make the data size smaller, it is good practice to run it periodically, and it does not impact availability of your data.

 ```sql
 VACUUM your_table_name;
 ```

-### Use VACUUM FULL to reclaim space
+**Use VACUUM FULL to reclaim space**

 Running `VACUUM FULL` _does_ reclaim physical storage space by rewriting the table, removing empty spaces, and shrinking the table size.
 This can help lower the **Data size** part of your storage costs.
+It’s recommended to use `VACUUM FULL` when a table has accumulated a lot of unused space, which can happen after heavy updates or deletions.
+For smaller tables or less frequent updates, a regular `VACUUM` is usually enough.

-To reclaim space, you can run the following command:
+To reclaim space using `VACUUM FULL`, you can run the following command per table you want to vacuum:

 ```sql
 VACUUM FULL your_table_name;